paezha/University-AI-Panel/README.md

 rhetorical device where a party makes an overwhelming number of arguments with little regard to their accuracy or strength.
-In the case of AI, critics are forced to respond to every single propounded use case with in-depth analysis, which usually is more time consuming than making all sorts of claims to begin with[^16].
+In the case of AI, critics are forced to respond to every single propounded use case with in-depth analysis, which usually is much more time consuming than making all sorts of claims to begin with[^18].

 A second discoursive device deployed by proponents of AI is an informal fallacy known as [The False